Alois Anton Führer: Mathura glory (1889–1891)

 Later, Führer carried out very successful excavations at the Kankali Tila site of Mathura between 1889 and 1891 which improved understanding of the history of Jainism and gained him a reputation "as the most successful of the professional excavators".
 Still, Führer's reports continued to be the result of extensive plagiarization, taking especially from the work of his superior Georg Bühler at that time, although this is not clear-cut and may only be the result of intensive cooperation between the two.
 Führer's reports are also noted for being particularly vague and lacking details.

-From 1888 started severe lobbying aimed at reducing Government expenses, and at curtailing the budget of the Archaeological Survey of India, a period of about ten years known as the "Buck crisis", after the Liberal Edward Buck.
+From 1888 severe lobbying aimed at reducing Government expenses started, and at curtailing the budget of the Archaeological Survey of India, a period of about ten years known as the "Buck crisis", after the Liberal Edward Buck.
 In effect, this severely threatened the employment of the employees of the ASI, including Führer, who had just started a family and become a father.
 These existential threats to his livelihood may have become "a motive for misbehaviour" on the part of Führer.

 Ramnagar failure (1891)

 In 1891, Führer started excavations at the Ramnagar site of Ahichchhatra.
 The excavations were quite disappointing.
-Pressured by the need to get results, Führer started to report invented discoveries, such as ancient dated inscriptions that never existed, and non existent Jain inscriptions.
+Pressured by the need to get results, Führer started to report invented discoveries, such as ancient dated inscriptions that never existed, and non-existent Jain inscriptions.
 Heinrich Lüders would later be able to show that the supposed Jain inscriptions were fakes compiled from earlier real inscriptions found in Mathura.
 In 1912 Lüders summarized "As all statements about epigraphical finds that admit of verification have proved to be false, it is very likely that no inscriptions at all have turned up".

-In 1912, the German Indologist Heinrich Lüders identified in the Lucknow Provincial Museum forged inscriptions in Brahmi on artifacts belonging to Führer's excavations at Mathura and Ramnagar, forgeries which he attributed to Führer himself.
+In 1912, the German Indologist Heinrich Lüders identified in the Lucknow Provincial Museum forged inscriptions in Brahmi on artefacts belonging to Führer's excavations at Mathura and Ramnagar, forgeries which he attributed to Führer himself.
 Some of the forged inscriptions were direct copies of inscriptions on other objects, previously published in Epigraphia Indica.

 Sanchi inscriptions (1891–1892)

 Führer went to Sanchi during the 1891–1892 season and recovered tens of unpublished donative inscriptions, but these could not have the impact he hoped for.
-Only a new inscription by King Ashoka, for example, could achieve sufficient impact with public opinion.
+Only a new inscription by King Ashoka, for example, could achieve sufficient impact on public opinion.

 Meanwhile, Edward Buck announced in 1892 that the Archaeological Survey of India would be shut down and all ASI staff would be dismissed by 1895, in order to generate savings for the Government's budget.
 The prospect of being fired anyway may have prompted Führer to act recklessly with his discoveries in a desperate attempt to avoid that fate.
 A great discovery within the next three years for example might be able to turn public opinion and save the funding of the ASI.